- ISBN/SKU: 9781612515281

 - Date Available: April 2016

-This book reveals in detail the events of the early carrier raids against the Japanese in the first half of 1942 in the Pacific War, carried out by the U.S. Pacific Fleet.
+The War Begins reveals in detail the events of the early carrier raids by the U.S. Pacific Fleet against the Japanese in the first half of 1942 in the Pacific War.
 After the attack on Pearl Harbor, carrier airpower would take on the supreme offensive role against Japanese forces in the first phase of the war.
-America’s fast carrier task forces, with their aircraft squadrons and powerful support warships, took on the challenge, but unfortunately the Pacific Fleet carrier force had only three carriers in the Pacific on December 7th.
+America’s fast carrier task forces, with their aircraft squadrons and powerful support warships, took on the challenge, but the Pacific Fleet carrier force had a total of three carriers in the Pacific on 7 December 1941.

-David is the author of six books including The American Revolution in the Southern Colonies, Victory on Sullivan's Island: The British Cape Fear/Charles Town Expedition of 1776, Oglethorpe and Colonial Georgia: A History, 1733-1783, and Eastern Air Lines: A History, 1926-1991.
-David resides in Milton, Georgia.
+David Lee Russell is the author of six books including Oglethorpe and Colonial Georgia: A History, 1733–1783 and Eastern Air Lines: A History, 1926–1991.
+He resides in Milton, Georgia.